XJDKC/University-Code-Archive/README.md

 | [Real-Time Rendering][24] |      A real-time rendering program implemented by glut.      |
 |      To be continued      |                            ...                               |

+## Note
+My graduation project is about optimizing [Apache SINGA][26].
+Please contact me personally if you are interested in my paper and would like any further information about it.

 <!--- Reference links for Algorithm -->
 [1]: https://github.com/XJDKC/University-Code-Archive/tree/master/Algorithm/ACM
 [2]: https://github.com/XJDKC/University-Code-Archive/tree/master/Algorithm/CCF%20CSP